tautvydasversockas/tautvydasversockas/README.md

   About me
 </h3>
 <p>
-I am a software engineer from Vilnius, Lithuania.
+I am a tech lead from Vilnius, Lithuania.
 I specialize in back-end technologies with a strong focus on distributed systems and domain-driven design.

+I have a proven track record of building and leading global cross-functional teams.

 I own a software engineering blog - <a href="https://thehonestcoder.com/">The Honest Coder</a>